Wandalen/cgtools/examples/minwebgl/video_as_texture/readme.md

 trunk serve --release
 ```

-If you need change on your own video:
+## How to change on your own video
 1. Put your video in assets folder of the example.
 2. Change variables in main.rs:
 ```rust